Neil-G/redux-mastermind/README.md

 		}
 	},

 	// failureActions run when any error is thrown.
 	// Similar to the response, the user will have access to the error
 	failureActions: {
 		recordFailure: {
-			branch: 'todos',
-			location: ['errors', 'loadingNewTodo'],
+			location: ['appState', 'errors', 'loadingNewTodo'],
 			operation: 'setIn',
 			valueFunction: ({ error }) => {
 				return error